Chris Carra

 Despite the cheesy name, I was intrigued.
 I read up on it and decided that it sounded like the ideal program for me.

-In short, it consists of a three-day split: upper/lower/upper.
-The workouts tend to be pretty short, which is a big plus for me!
+In short, the program consists of a three-day split: upper/lower/upper.
+The workouts tend to be pretty short, which is a big plus for me and my schedule.
 They combine elements of strength training, hypertrophy work (muscle building), and cardio/conditioning.

 I believe the overall goal of the program is athleticism.
 It’s probably not the program for you if you want to become massive, or hit your biggest PB, or get ripped.
 But if you want to look and feel strong, fit and functional, then it may be worth checking out.